 - Culture in mental health services: Culture can influence access to care, treatment preferences, the therapeutic relationship, cultural competence, family and community involvement, prevention and outreach, and policy and advocacy in mental health services.

-- Organisational culture: Culture can influence organizational culture, affecting job satisfaction, productivity, retention, innovation, and teamwork.
-Negative aspects of organizational culture can lead to stress, burnout, low morale, ethical issues, and lack of innovation.
+- Organisational culture: Culture can influence organisational culture, affecting job satisfaction, productivity, retention, innovation, and teamwork.
+Negative aspects of organisational culture can lead to stress, burnout, low morale, ethical issues, and lack of innovation.

-- Organizational risk management: Culture can influence risk perception and tolerance, risk identification and assessment, risk response, compliance and ethics, learning from mistakes, and the development of a risk culture.
+- Organisational risk management: Culture can influence risk perception and tolerance, risk identification and assessment, risk response, compliance and ethics, learning from mistakes, and the development of a risk culture.

 - Teamwork: Culture can influence teamwork through shared values and goals, communication norms, conflict resolution, decision-making processes, trust and psychological safety, diversity and inclusion, and performance standards.

-- Cultural biases: Cultural biases often operate at an unconscious level, and individuals may not be aware of them due to normalization, unconscious processing, defensive reactions, and lack of exposure.
+- Cultural biases: Cultural biases often operate at an unconscious level, and individuals may not be aware of them due to normalisation, unconscious processing, defensive reactions, and lack of exposure.

 - Managing biases: Implicit bias training can increase awareness of biases and change attitudes, but evidence is mixed on its long-term effectiveness in changing behaviour or reducing discrimination.